Wisc-HCI/authr/README.md

 Authr was developed for ROS Melodic on Ubuntu 18.04.
 Installation may need to be modified if targeting a different environment.

-Note that using `rosdep install <PACKAGE` will not install all of the dependencies for authr specific packages.
+Note that using `rosdep install <PACKAGE>` will not install all of the dependencies for authr specific packages.
 Manual installation is required due to version / dependency issues.
+Follow the steps below.

 ### 1. Clone this repository
 First clone this repository into your ROS catkin workspace.